From hand drafting to CAD

 Most drawing involves producing plans.
 A plan is a collection of lines representing actual objects, which can vary in size.
 They may be doors or windows on a house plan, flanges or details of welding joints in a mechanical drawing, circles representing trees and shrubs in a landscape plan, or sketched lines representing the boundaries of a blood capillary as seen down a microscope.

 The objects have actual dimensions.
 The block of land on which a house sits might be rectangular, perhaps 35,000 mm (35 m) by 28,000 mm (25 m).
-The door in an architectural plan may be 600 mm wide and 1900 mm high, the window 2700 mm by 1000 mm, the canopy diameter of a tall tree in a survey plan 35 meters or something as small as a blood capillary, 6 micrometers wide and so on.
+The door in an architectural plan may be 600 mm wide and 1900 mm high, the window 2700 mm by 1000 mm, the canopy diameter of a tall tree in a survey plan 35 meters or something as small as a blood capillary, 6 micrometres wide.
 Each item has dimensions that mean something to the designer in the real world!

 When you draft by hand, you constantly use a scale ruler (1 mm represents 100 mm – 1:100; 1 inch 8 ft – 1:96, etc.) When drawing with gCADPlus, you do not draw to scale; you construct the drawing in drawing units.
 In gCADPlus, these drawing units are ‘set’ equal to ‘real world’ units.
 This is a ‘mental’ setting in the mind of the designer.
 If the cursor (pointer) on the screen moves one drawing unit, this is equivalent to a movement of one unit in the designer’s world.